khalifenizar/writing/valve/email-sniper.md

 >
 > —Sniper

 Anyway, I do browser, server and command-line progamming in `JavaScript`/`node.js` (my favorite), `PHP` and `Python`.
 I've been writing software professionally to varying degrees for 7 years, of which the last 3 have been particularly intensive.
-Here are some links where you can find out more about who I am and what I do.
-Hire me!
+Here are some links where you can find out more about who I am and what I do:

 LINKS

+I'm also a gamer and have been a fan of Valve since I bought the Orange Box for PC way back in 2007.
+For me, Valve's success has not just been about the quality games you have put out, but also the excellent *systems* you have built to surround and support yours and other games (systems I hope to contribute to in the near future).
+You guys are awesome!

+All that said, please hire me!

 ### Notes for reviewers ###